ONLY ONE HOST SITE REMAINGING AT OUR PREMIER HIGH ALPINE LAKE!!!

 The American River Ranger District is recruiting 5 volunteer host positions for the 2018 summer camping season.
 Specific campground settings can be viewed via the following links:

-Becoming a Volunteer Host in one of the nation’s premier Forests can be competitive and these positions may fill quickly.
+Becoming a volunteer campground host in one of the nation’s premier National Forests can be competitive, and these positions may fill quickly.
 Please be ready to provide a brief resume and reference.
 We anticipate making selections and seasonal agreements in March.

-HOUSING & AMENITIES Type: Trailer/RV Pads Description: RV space and $40 daily reimbursement provided.
+HOUSING & AMENITIES Type: Trailer/RV Pads Description: RV space and $40 daily reimbursement provided /per volunteer.